Master's in Biotechnology

 To provide additional experience with state-of-the-art laboratory technology, students have the option to include research internships in an academic or industrial laboratory as part of the degree.
 Florida Tech is uniquely positioned in a rapidly expanding biotechnology corridor in Florida (Scripps and Max Planck Institutes, Port St. Lucie; Mayo Clinic, Jacksonville; and the Lake Nona Medical Research Campus and Sanford/Burnham Medical Research Institute, Orlando), and qualified students may participate in ongoing research at these laboratories.
 Students may also apply credit for work in faculty laboratories at Florida Tech or at summer internships out of state.

-The applicant must have a bachelor of science degree in biology, chemistry, biochemistry or equivalent.
-Applicants deficient in organic chemistry, genetics, biochemistry or microbiology are required to take undergraduate courses before starting the master of science program.
+The applicant must have a bachelor's degree in biology, chemistry, biochemistry or equivalent.
+Applicants deficient in organic chemistry, genetics, biochemistry, molecular biology or microbiology are required to take undergraduate courses before starting the master's program.
 For this program, GRE scores (General Test only), three letters of recommendation and a statement of objectives are required.
-Admission decisions for fall semester enrollment are made by March 15, and for spring semester enrollment, by October 1.
+Admission decisions for fall semester enrollment are made by March 15, and for spring semester by October 1.

-Remaining restricted electives include graduate-level biotechnology courses that may be offered by departments other than biological sciences.
+Remaining restricted electives (15 credit hours) include graduate-level (5000 or above) biotechnology-related courses and may be offered by departments other than biological sciences.
 Coursework is selected under the direction of the student's advisor and approved by the department head.
-The program concludes with a final program examination (oral).
+This nonthesis option concludes with a final program examination.